The 10-second takeaway

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 44.1%, 70 basis points better than the prior-year quarter.
-Operating margin was 23.3%, 120 basis points better than the prior-year quarter.
-Net margin was 14.8%, 80 basis points better than the prior-year quarter.
+For the quarter, gross margin was 48.0%, much worse than the prior-year quarter.
+Operating margin was 27.1%, 100 basis points better than the prior-year quarter.
+Net margin was 17.0%, 40 basis points better than the prior-year quarter.
+(Margins calculated in GAAP terms.)

 - Add Buckle to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
+The Motley Fool recommends The Buckle.
 The Motley Fool owns shares of The Buckle.
-Motley Fool newsletter services recommend The Buckle.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.